nuejs/www/docs2/concepts/js-modules.md

 ## Unbundled distribution [unbundled]
-By default Nue copies JavaScript files directly to the distribution directory and TypeScript files are run through `Bun.build()` or `esbuild.build()` under Node.
-And the default behaviour is to [build, but not bundle](//blog.logrocket.com/building-without-bundling/).
+Nue runs all JavaScript and TypeScript files through `Bun.build()` or `esbuild.build()` if you are working under Node.
+The default is to [build, but not bundle](//blog.logrocket.com/building-without-bundling/).
 That is: the imported dependencies are *not* inlined into the file itself to form a single, bigger JS bundle.

 Three performance reasons why Nue defaults to unbundled JavaScript: